Web site files pointing out shortcomings in Korff's Spaceships of the Pleiades, Internet, January 2003

 Korff leaves out of consideration in his discussion other types of landing tracks.
 For example, there was a type of landing-track which consisted of just one circle with a diameter of ten feet.
-According to Meier these tracks were made by Lyrian space craft which hovered on a coherent beam of intense white light that went straight to the ground.
+According to Meier these tracks were made by Lyran space craft which hovered on a coherent beam of intense white light that went straight to the ground.
 Over snow it cut straight down to the ground through snow and ice, and left the ground bare and dried out.
 Over grass it seared a dark ten-foot circle that did not smoke, but which nevertheless looked burned.
 The vegetation within the circle was completely burned to the ground and even the roots in the soil were charred to nothing.

 Insect infestation not a characteristic of Pleiadian landing-tracks

 Korff on p.
 301 claims that his experiment does account for the insect infestation aspect of Meier's landing-tracks.
 Korff writes "whenever plants are deprived of sunlight (as would be the case for those directly under the round pressboard) they cannot photosynthesize.
 When this happens, they begin to die.
 The resulting decay, not to mention the accumulating moisture, will always attract a good number of insects, especially in the damp climates of Switzerland."
-The point to note here is that the phenomenon of insect infestation was a characteristic of the Lyrian landing tracks, not the Pleiadian.
+The point to note here is that the phenomenon of insect infestation was a characteristic of the Lyran landing tracks, not the Pleiadian.
 Placing a pressboard on the grass, of course won't sear the vegetation.

 Korff & the UFO witnesses (pp. 304-307)

 In his book Korff spends 4 pages trying to debunk the subject of independent UFO sightings in the Meier case.
-In this text the "explanation" Korff offers for this aspect of the case is analyzed.
+In this text the "explanation" Korff offers for this aspect of the case is analysed.